yatu360/Fraction-Java-Api/README.md

 Inside methods, I should provide comments.
 In general, these should be high-level comments to aid the reading of my code by someone who is already familiar with Java.

-## Grading

-My grade will be based on:

-*   How correct and complete my class is.
-*   My comments and general programming style.

-We will use our own programs and our own unit tests for grading purposes.
-Therefore, I must adhere to the method names and parameter types shown.